The Adventure of the Naval Treaty: Commentary

 This is the longest of the short stories published in The Strand Magazine before Sherlock Holmes's "death" in "The Final Problem".
 As such, it was originally published in two parts.

 This story contains the first reference to "The Adventure of the Second Stain", which would not be published until around 11 years later, however, Watson's account of the event in The Naval Treaty differs from the actual story.

+In 1889, four years before the story was published, Britain enacted its first Official Secrets legislation.
+This was prompted by the case of Charles Thomas Marvin, a copying clerk at the Foreign Office who had in reality a position very similar to that of Phelps in the story; he was employed to make a copy of a secret treaty with Russia, and promptly disclosed its contents to the press.
+Marvin was arrested, but was released after it was found that he had committed no offence known to English law; the Official Secrets legislation was aimed at creating such an offence for future cases.
+The Marvin case got considerable public attention, and Conan Doyle likely knew of it.

 Publication history

 "The Adventure of the Naval Treaty" was published in the UK in The Strand Magazine in October and November 1893, and in the US in Harper's Weekly (under the title "The Naval Treaty") on 14 and 21 October 1893.
 It was also published in the US edition of the Strand one month after its UK publication.
 The story was published with eight illustrations by Sidney Paget in The Strand Magazine in October 1893, and with seven illustrations by Paget in November 1893.
 In Harper's Weekly, "The Naval Treaty" was published with two illustrations by W. H. Hyde in the first part of the story, and with two other illustrations by Hyde in the second part.
 It was included in the short story collection The Memoirs of Sherlock Holmes, which was published in December 1893 in the UK and February 1894 in the US.